 Many threatened sites, such as the Titanic or the Skerki Banks off the Tunisian coast, require special protection.
 The mechanism of international cooperation as defined by the Convention offers legal assistance provided by one State Party to the Convention to another.

-The fragility of the heritage of the Skerki Banks was notified to UNESCO by Italy at the beginning of 2018.
-Subsequently, eight States Parties to the 2001 Convention, namely Algeria, Croatia, Egypt, France, Morocco, Spain and Tunisia, together with Italy, expressed their interest in being consulted on ways toensure the effective protection of the site.
-In so doing, eight States, from both shores of the Mediterranean, are currently joining forces to protect this heritage, as provided for in the 2001 Convention.
+The fragility of the heritage of the Skerki Bank was notified to UNESCO by Italy at the beginning of 2018.
+Subsequently, eight States Parties to the 2001 Convention, from both shores of the Mediterranean, Algeria, Croatia, Egypt, France, Morocco, Spain and Tunisia, together with Italy, expressed their interest in being consulted and join forces on ways to ensure the effective protection of the heritage of this site, as provided for in the 2001 Convention.

-A Coordinating Committee, composed of States Parties that have expressed an interest in being consulted on ways to ensure protection, has been established to support the initiative.
+A Coordinating Committee, composed of the involved States Parties, has been established to support the initiative.
 Each State is represented by a designated focal point within a relevant department.
 The Coordination Committee is responsible for developing strategies and action plans to achieve the objectives of the initiative.